-- Since c.0300 UTC on 24 February, Russian military cross-border strikes into Ukraine have been reported, with approximately 2,000 cruise and ballistic missiles as well as guided rocket artillery targeting main urban centres outside of Donetsk and Luhansk, including Kyiv, Kharkiv, Dnipro, Lviv, Ivano-Frankivsk, Lutsk, Odessa, Kherson, Zaporizhzhia and Mariupol.
+- Since c.0300 UTC on 24 February, Russian military cross-border strikes into Ukraine have been reported, with approximately 3,000 cruise and ballistic missiles as well as guided rocket artillery targeting main urban centres outside of Donetsk and Luhansk, including Kyiv, Kharkiv, Dnipro, Lviv, Ivano-Frankivsk, Lutsk, Odessa, Kherson, Zaporizhzhia and Mariupol.
 Airports, airbases and/or military installations with aviation infrastructure in many cities have been targeted. - On 29 March, Russia stated the primary aim of the "Special Military Operation" is to "liberate" the Donbass (Donetsk and Luhansk), and Russian forces have completely withdrawn from areas north of Kyiv.
-The vast majority of the fighting in the south spans from Mykolaiv near Crimea through to Mariupol on the Sea of Azov and into the Donbass.
-However, Russian military operations in the Kharkiv region also remain ongoing at present. - Russian naval activity has also been reported in the Black Sea and Sea of Azov since 24 February, and Russian cruise missiles have been launched from the Caspian Sea into Ukraine on multiple occasions during March the Russian Navy Black Sea Fleet flagship Moskva was severely damaged in a Ukrainian military cruise missile strike off the coast of Odessa on 14 April.
-While reports in late April have noted "explosions" in the Moldovan breakaway territory of Transnistria, there are no clear indications of a military advance by Russia into the area or against Odessa in southern Ukraine. - Ukrainian military drone or ballistic missile strikes have targeted Russian logistics military bases in Kursk, Bryansk, Belgorod, Taganrog and Millerovo.
-Russian air defences have reportedly shot down a limited number of Ukrainian ballistic missiles and drones over Belgorod, Bryansk, Kursk, Voronezh and Rostov.
+However, Mariupol was completely taken by Russian forces by late May.
+The vast majority of the fighting in the south spans from Mykolaiv near Crimea through to Sea of Azov areas and into the Donbass.
+However, Russian military operations in the Kharkiv region also remain ongoing at present though Ukraine conducted counteroffensives in the area during May. - Russian naval activity has also been reported in the Black Sea and Sea of Azov since 24 February, and Russian cruise missiles have been launched from both areas into Ukraine on multiple occasions.
+The Russian Navy Black Sea Fleet flagship Moskva was severely damaged in a Ukrainian military cruise missile strike off the coast of Odessa on 14 April. - Ukrainian military drone & ballistic missile strikes have targeted Russian military logistics bases in Kursk, Bryansk, Belgorod, Taganrog and Millerovo.
+Russian air defences have reportedly shot down a limited number of Ukrainian ballistic missiles & drones over Belgorod, Bryansk, Kursk, Voronezh & Rostov oblasts.